[Terraform] How to enable Amazon S3 ACL access with Terraform code

 │ Error: creating CloudFront Distribution: InvalidArgument: The S3 bucket that you specified for CloudFront logs does not enable ACL access: XXX-log-bucket.s3.amazonaws.com │ status code: 400, request id: XXXXXXXXXXXXXX │ │ with XXXXX.aws_cloudfront_distribution.cf_distribution, │ on XXX/cloudfront.tf line XX, in resource "aws_cloudfront_distribution" "cf_distribution": │ .......

-It seems that ACL access for writing logs from CloudFront to an S3 bucket is not enabled.
+It appears that ACL access is not enabled for writing logs from CloudFront to the S3 bucket.

 So, I tried enabling ACL directly on the target S3 bucket on the AWS console, and sure enough, the apply command passed without any problems, and logs began to be stored in the bucket